Chapter 1. Air Navigation

 (a) Pilots with

 WAAS receivers may flight plan to use any instrument approach procedure

 authorized for use with their WAAS avionics as the planned approach at a

 required alternate, with the following restrictions.
 When using WAAS at

 an alternate airport, flight planning must be based on flying the RNAV (GPS)

-LNAV minima line, or minima on a GPS approach procedure, or conventional
+LNAV or circling minima line, or minima on a GPS approach procedure, or conventional

 approach procedure with “or GPS” in the title.
 Code of Federal Regulation (CFR)